Jesus, the great teacher, shows us the three things that really matter.

 Children are so open to opportunity.
 They want to change their world.
 They believe they can do anything.
 Every lesson should invite them into the water.
 After all, that’s where Jesus is!

-Peter was visionary.
+Peter was a visionary.
 When Jesus was transfigured, Peter proudly offered to build memorials for Moses, Elijah, and his Master (Matthew 17:1-4).
 Peter had his visions, but Jesus designed a greater dream for him.

 During a teachable moment, Peter confessed Jesus was the only Messiah and God’s son (Matthew 16:16).
 Jesus first blessed the apostle for his recognition and then handed him the “keys” to the kingdom.
 Like a child getting the keys to the Ferrari, Peter was uniquely ordained to “bind” and “loose” earthly matters.
 He was in a divine driver’s seat.